One mother has been waiting 17 months. The other, 25 years.

 "Hope is a very difficult thing," says Murch, her face serene and her words matter of fact, as she recounts an unimaginable horror.
 "It's a difficult thing to hold on to.
 But when things happen like these girls being found, it picks you up and carries you along for a while so you can regain your strength."

-Both women have long imagined the day they will be reunited with their daughters: Will a stranger call to say he knows where Phoenix is?
-Will Michaela somehow escape captivity as Amanda Berry, Gina DeJesus and Michelle Knight did in Cleveland?
+Coldon and Murch have long-imagined the day they will be reunited with their daughters: Will a stranger call to say he knows where Phoenix is?
+Will Michaela somehow escape captivity as Berry, Gina DeJesus and Michelle Knight did in Cleveland?

 Coldon watched the news this week with one thought in her mind: I bet Phoenix is right under our nose.
 After all, the women in Cleveland were held in captivity in a house just blocks from the places where they were last seen.